 Acts of Disobedience Tier Levels 1.
 Being out of class without a proper hall pass; misuse of hall pass Tier 1 - 2 2.
 Entering a non-option area or other unauthorized area; loitering; Tier 1 - 2 misuse of option time 3.
 Leaving the classroom/building/campus without permission Tier 1 - 3 from the time the student arrives until the end of the school day 4.
 Failure to present school ID card or other valid form of ID when Tier 1 requested 5.
 Violation of dress code Tier 1 6.
 Public display of affection Tier 1 - 2 7.
 Using profanity, vulgar, inappropriate or abusive language or any Tier 1 - 2 form of inappropriate expression including name calling and gestures 8.
 Gambling in any form, including, but not limited to, card, dice and Tier 1 - 2 coin games 9.
 Distributing literature/merchandise/items at a time or place not Tier 1 - 2 approved by the school administration 10.
 Traffic; Parking violation; Reckless driving Tier 1 - 2 11.
 Failure to serve a teacher detention Tier 2 12.
 Failure to serve an After School Detention Tier 2 13.
-Failure to serve a PM School Tier 2

-14. Failure to serve a Saturday School Tier 2 15.
+Failure to serve a PM School Tier 2 14.
+Failure to serve a Saturday School Tier 2 15.
 Failure to serve an In-School Intervention or an In-School Tier 2 Suspension 16.
 Soliciting funds, selling products without permission, bribes Tier 2 - 3 17.
 Lying or trying to deceive school personnel Tier 1 - 2 18.
 Throwing objects on school grounds or school buses (e.g., Tier 1 - 3 snowballs, rocks, or other objects) 19.
 Defacing, damaging, misusing, or tampering with the school's or Tier 2 - 4 another's property/includes being an accomplice to (including computers, the network, or automated external defibrillators) 20.
 Insubordination - Failure to follow directions, non-compliance Tier 1 - 2 with the reasonable request of a staff member, disrespect toward a staff member 21.
-Truancy Tier 1 - 2 22.
-Forging, altering official school documents, including passes Tier 2 - 3 23.
+Truancy Tier 1 - 2

+22. Forging, altering official school documents, including passes Tier 2 - 3 23.
 Possession of igniting devices Tier 2 - 3 24.
 Use, possession, distribution of any tobacco or nicotine product; Tier 2 - 3 smoking device, liquid or accessory 25.
 Disrupting the educational process or climate Tier 2 - 3 26.
 Safety violation (e.g., laser pen, air horn, pollutants, glass Tier 2 - 3 containers, etc.) 27.
-Display, activation, or use of cell phones, pagers or other Tier 1 - 2 electronic devices, such as, but not limited to, cameras, iPods and DVD players and the like during the school day, without administrative and teacher permission 28.
-Unauthorized use of cameras, video, cell phones, and audio Tier 1 - 3 electronic recording devices on campus without administrative and teacher permission
+Unauthorized use of cameras, video, cell phones, or other Tier 1 - 3 electronic devices on campus without administrative and teacher permission